 Introduction to the skills, rules, attitudes and strategies of volleyball, including theory and demonstration.
 Students will be expected to participate under game conditions.
 This course is intended for sophomore players of the volleyball team.
-Pre-requisite: PE 161 or instructor consent; Sophomore team member of the volleyball team.
 (2 credit, 0 lecture, 4 lab)

-MEN'S TEAM GOLF II
+PE 288 MEN'S TEAM GOLF II

 Group instruction in skills, techniques, rules, terminology and scoring of golf.
 Emphasis on experience in playing the game.
 Laboratory participation is required.
 The course is intended for sophomore students on the golf team.
-Pre-requisite: PE 188 or instructor consent; Sophomore students on the golf team.
 (2 credit, 0 lecture, 4 lab)